Home 69 200 300 400 500 600 700 800 900 1000 1100 1200 1300 1400 1500 1600 1700 1800 1900

 1337 September 30, DECKENDORF, BAVARIA (Germany)

 Host desecration was alleged and violence spread to fifty-one communities, including Bohemia and Austria.
-To this day people come on pilgrimages to the church where paintings show Jews in medieval dress desecrating the host "wafers".
+Mass pilgrimages to the church were made until 1843 where paintings show Jews in medieval dress desecrating the host "wafers".
+Under one the words were written "God grant that our Fatherland be forever free from this hellish scum."
+Only in 1967 were the pictures covered up.

 1338 May 17, ARMLEDER (Alsace)